bryanlear/evoman_framework/README.md

 Evoman is a ancient-looking video game playing framework to be used as a testbed for optimization of algorithms.

-Evolutionary Conputing 2024 - Group 58
+Evolutionary Computing 2024 - Group 58